rajpurkarlab/LymphoML/README.md

 6. Interpretable Models
 7. Statistical Analysis

+## Code Usage

+We walk through the steps to reproduce the results in our study.

-To reproduce the deep-learning results, you only need to run the notebooks and scripts specified in sections 1-3.
+Note: to reproduce the deep-learning results, you only need to run the notebooks/scripts specified in sections 1-3.

 ### Data Processing